ucnl/diy.github.io/projects/disk_hydrophone/README.md

 > **No kidding - none of us will even take a screwdriver in hand without wearing goggles.
 We do not touch the components of the compound and solvents without gloves.
 All this is very unhealthy!
 Damn it, please take care of yourself!
 There are so few of us (engineers, scientists) and the quality is constantly decreasing =(.**

 Before pouring, we finally degrease our hydrophone with alcohol.
-Spray the shape with a releasing agent.
-Again, without fanaticism: we carefully read the instructions on the spray can.
+Spray the mold with a releasing agent.
+Again, without fanaticism: read the instructions on the spray can carefully.

 | ![assembling_step](47.jpeg) |
 | :---: |
 | fig. 18 - Applying the releasing agent |

-Placing the hydrophone in the mold.
-Do not scratch the mold with it, we do not grab the releasing agent from the walls.
+Place the hydrophone in the mold.
+Do not scratch the mold with it, do not grab the releasing agent from the walls.

 | ![assembling_step](48.jpeg) |
 | :---: |
 | fig. 19 - Placing the hydrophone in the mold |

-Cover with the second half, tighten the bolts.
+Cover with the second half, tighten the srews.
 If your form is made using printing - tighten carefully: the material is quite fragile.

 | ![assembling_step](49.jpeg) |
 | :---: |
 | fig. 20 - Enclosed mold |

-We will not repeat the pouring instructions supplied with the compound here.
+We are not going to repeat the pouring instructions supplied with the compound here.
 In a nutshell: the recommended compound is mixed in equal volume fractions.
 It is convenient to prepare a 500 ml plastic disposable cup, take two 20 ml syringes, take both jars (polymer and cross-linker - components are usually labelled "A" and "B").
 Put them on your left and right sides of you, sign the syringes accordingly - with some you will draw from jar "A", the other - from jar "B".
 If you stick a syringe soiled in one component into a jar with others - thus eventually throw away the leftovers into the trash.
 Do not do that.

 So.